merrcury/100-Days-Of-Code/docs/README.md

 + Java is pain in a** But I have to deal with it.
 So, Practicing It.
 + Learned a entirely new software called Raptor.
 It's help in verifying flowchart which is amazing.
 + 60% Challenge Completed.

+## Day 60 : March 6, 2020

+**Today's Progress** :
++ You have to get back to Machine Learnig & Here I am Learning DBSCAN Clustering and how to implement for SIH Project.
++ & We are not selected for SIH but We gonna finish this up.